JustSteveKing/website/src/content/posts/laravel-ci-with-github-actions.md

 image: laravel-ci-with-github-actions.png
 source: https://laravel-news.com/laravel-ci-with-github-action
 partner: Laravel News
-description: Streamline Laravel projects with GitHub Actions for CI.
-Learn how to automate testing and static analysis, ensuring high code standards with PHPStan.
-This tutorial guides you through setting up effective GitHub workflows for Laravel CI.
+description: Automate Laravel CI with GitHub Actions - Learn testing, PHPStan static analysis setup in this tutorial.
 ---

 GitHub Actions is a fantastic way to run your Continuous Integration workflows, from running your tests to checking static analysis and more.